 There's no reason an adult can't enjoy Chi's Sweet Home, but it may be hard to explain to a non-fan why they're watching a show aimed at small children.
 A handful of shows just aren't well-written or are only good in parts.
 If someone is a literature major who regularly reads the classics, they might struggle to articulate why they're so passionate about Yu-Gi-Oh!
 Regardless of individual taste, there are a ton of popular shows people wouldn't necessarily boast about watching.

 It wouldn't be out of line to claim High School DxD is centered around nothing but gratuitous displays of the women in the show.
-However, there is a plot in there somewhere: Issei Hyoudou gets murdered, comes back to life as Rias's servant, and ends up locked in deadly battles against a series of angels and demons.
+However, there is a plot in there somewhere: Issei Hyoudou is slain, comes back to life as Rias's servant, and ends up locked in conflict against a series of angels and demons.
 High School DxD may not be a work of literary genius, but it's a surefire way to have a good time.

 Fans shouldn't bother trying to convince themselves they're watching Monster Musume as fantasy aficionados.
 For that, they could watch a much tamer series, like A Centaur's Life or Interviews With Monster Girls.
-No, if they're watching Monster Musume, they're there to watch Kimihito Kurusu get dog-piled by his harem of humanoid magical creatures who are all more than happy to share their interspecies assets with him.
+No, if they're watching Monster Musume, they're there to watch Kimihito Kurusu get dog-piled by his harem of humanoid magical creatures.

 There's just enough of a plot to keep things from getting boring, but Monster Musume is probably best enjoyed in the privacy of one's own home.